EngineX-GB/phoenix-market-connector/README.md

 push changes to git
 It will also create a release using gh cli and push the release to gh.
 Note you must have a scm-config.properties file that contains credentials/ token to push to git.

+###Note:
+You must create a scm-config.properties file in the deploy folder with the key value pair.